nrfconnect/sdk-nrf/doc/nrf/ug_logging.rst

 * Internal system logs - Useful for analyzing detailed system performance, for example issues with threads stack sizes.
 * Logs from external components - Useful for gathering messages from sample applications and custom modules.

-The logger can be enabled with the :option:`CONFIG_LOG` Kconfig option.
+The logger can be enabled with the :kconfig:`CONFIG_LOG` Kconfig option.
-This option is automatically set alongside the minimal logging implementation (:option:`CONFIG_LOG_MINIMAL`) with the :option:`CONFIG_NCS_SAMPLES_DEFAULTS` Kconfig option, which is enabled by default for all samples in |NCS|.
+This option is automatically set alongside the minimal logging implementation (:kconfig:`CONFIG_LOG_MINIMAL`) with the :kconfig:`CONFIG_NCS_SAMPLES_DEFAULTS` Kconfig option, which is enabled by default for all samples in |NCS|.
 For more information about configuring Zephyr's logger, see :ref:`zephyr:logging_api`.

 .. _ug_logging_net_application: